US expected to unveil criminal charges against Cuba’s Raul Castro

 The group said its mission was to search the Florida Straits for Cuban rafters fleeing the island, and routinely flew near the Cuban coast.

 The Cuban government has argued the strike was a legitimate response to the planes intruding on Cuban airspace.
-Fidel Castro said Cuba’s military had acted on “standing orders” to down planes entering Cuban airspace.
-He said Raul Castro did not give a specific order to shoot the planes.
+Former leader Fidel Castro had said Cuba’s military acted on “standing orders” to down planes entering Cuban airspace.
+He said Mr Raul Castro did not give a specific order to shoot the planes.

 The US condemned the attack and imposed sanctions, but did not pursue criminal charges against either Castro brother.
 The Justice Department charged three Cuban military officers in 2003 but they were never extradited.